IamJackReed/JackReed/_posts/2018-02-27-defining-agile-team-metrics.md

 ## Affordable
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
-What are the associated costs In gathering metrics?
+What are the associated costs in gathering metrics?
 It may be difficult to answer this exactly without measuring it, as we could be referring to '_costs_', in terms of the amount work effort spent on gathering metric data, or '_costs_', could also derive from paid software tools, like the software that is actually gathering the data for us.
 Therefore, as a rule of thumb- would it be sensible to say that, the possible value of improvement that can be gained from a metric shouldn't exceed the costs of collecting it.

 ## Team Level
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 Meaning that the metrics used should be chosen by the team for team, and if additional metrics on a organisation level are required, then there should be a separation, or at least an agreement in what that is exactly.
-I mean, nothing wrong with showing off your metrics externally, who knows- the team and other people in the organisation might even start a mingling, sharing ideas and having deeper conversations around each others metrics?!
+I mean, nothing wrong with showing off your metrics externally, who knows- the team and other people in the organisation might even start mingling, sharing ideas and having deeper conversations around each others metrics?!
 Just be cautious of any stakeholders wanting to utilise any of the team metrics without fully understanding the context behind them.

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 _'Managers who don't know how to measure what they want settle for wanting what they can measure.'_- **Russell L. Ackoff**